baileykue/lab-11-pokemon-catcher/README.md

     ]
 * getPokedex -- return the results array or empty array
 * encounterPokemon -- increment the shown key for a pokemon
+    * every time pokemon displayed on screen, increment encouter
 * capturePokemon -- increment the picked key for a pokemon
+    * check if pokemon has already been captured
+            * if never captured before, add to pokedex
+    * use radio button input to increment amount captured
 ## app.js logic
     * make function called generatePokemon()
-    * generate 2 random fruit
+    * generate 3 random pokemon
      * call encounterPokemon for each
+        *
 * render the pokemon on the page
 ## ON PAGE LOAD
 * set totalPlays to 0